 Data Portal: The ACEAS Web Portal.
-This has been designed to publish the data products developed by our participants, and are used where geographical presentation is relevant.
+This has been designed to publish the data products developed by ACEAS working groups, and is used where geographical presentation is relevant.

 Publications: This page contains a compilation of refereed papers produced by working groups and sabbatical fellows.

-Occasional Report Series: There are incidental reports that are produced, either through workshops as white papers, or emerging from research activity in which ACEAS has a part.
+Occasional Report Series: There are incidental reports produced either through workshops as white papers, or emerging from research activity in which ACEAS had a part.